Where are the procurement “quick wins” for an incoming CPO?

 It’s about finding the right commercial models, aggregating the right spend (Pay Less), buying fit for purpose instead of gold-plated (Buy Cheaper), demand management (Buy Less) and process efficiencies (Buy Smarter).
 Great spend dashboards are a necessary tool for that, but they are not sufficient to identifying where procurement’s quick wins are.
 Good old experience is required.
 So how do we go about it?

 A good start is to ask about each subcategory or even each of the top 10 suppliers in a subcategory the questions in the green speech bubble in the picture above.
 Further questions flow from looking at your spend dashboards, as shown in the blue speech bubble below:

 Then come up with a scoring regime and prioritise your categories and decide which ones to tackle first.
 If you can add an educated guess of what a sensible savings target could look like, you have just generated your business case and your roadmap for the next 12 months.
 And identified all quick wins.
 Congratulations.

 Stop for a minute: The data doesn’t hold all the answers

 It’s great to have useful spend analysis.
 But data can only ever tell half the story.
 The other puzzle piece is held by the people in your organisation dealing with suppliers on a daily basis.
 While you would have consulted with them to answer the questions above anyway, it is paramount that the identified opportunities and initiatives are tested and validated with them.
 We obviously don’t want to look like a fool suggesting an initiative that was tried before and didn’t work.

-Then it’s to pull it all together into s single slide.
-What can be done in the top four or five spend categories and what is the likely financial impact.
+Pull it all together into a single slide.
+What can be done in the top four or five spend categories and what is the likely financial impact?
 And of course the additional value that can be created along the way.
 And here it is, your roadmap for quick wins!